eformat/ocp4-sno-inplace-precache/README.md

 Reboot from the iso disk usb.

 Notes: `FIXME` - recover this sda5 space at some point post SNO install.
 We COULD just use the second 300GB drive (labelled data) and just plug that in for both install phases - since the copy scripts use data labelled disk to podman ? rather than create on-machine-disk copies.
 This would negate the need for this /sda5 creation and copy stage.
-Although /dev/sda5 it could be kept around for a reinstall from scratch.
+Although /dev/sda5 it could be kept around for a reinstall from scratch or life-cycle activities (see below).

 ## (6) bootkube bootstrap